Covering Australian Tennis

 Robert was also a professional beach volleyball player.

 Alicia first got into tennis as a spectator at the 2008 Beijing Olympic games watching Roger Federer play James Blake.
 Alicia now enjoys coaching children most weekday afternoons and Alicia has read many tennis biographies and autobiographies.

-Kimberly Birrell is now the second-highest-ranked Australian female at no. 111.
+Kimberly Birrell is the top-ranked Australian female at no. 99.